Altinn/altinn-studio-docs/content/notifications/architecture/notifications/_index.en.md

 ## API

 ### Public API
-The following API controllers are defined
+The following API controllers are defined:
+- EmailNotificationsOrdersController
+- EmailNotificationsController
+- OrdersController

 ### Altinn internal API
-The folloiwng API controllers are reserved for use internally in Altinn solutions only
+The following API controllers are reserved for use internally in Altinn solutions only

 ### Notifications internal API
-The folloiwng API controllers are reserved for use internally in the Notification solution only
+The following API controllers are reserved for use internally in the Notification solution only.

+- [Trigger controller](https://github.com/Altinn/altinn-notifications/blob/main/src/Altinn.Notifications/Controllers/TriggerController.cs): Functionality to trigger the start of order and notifications processing flows.

 ## Database